-Toxic emissions for this proposed unit were calculated using 2001 Ventura County's Air Pollution Control District emission factors for Natural Gas Fired internal combustion (4 Stroke Rich Burn) Engine and the Districts approved conversion factors from Natural Gas to LPG.
-Risks from the project were prioritized using the procedures in the 1990 CAPCOA Facility Prioritization Guidelines and incorporated in the District's HEART's database.
+Toxic emissions for this proposed unit were calculated using 2001 Ventura County's Air Pollution Control District emission factors for Natural Gas Fired internal combustion (4 Stroke Rich Burn) Engine.
+In accordance with the District's Risk Management Policy for Permitting New and Modified Sources (APR 1905-1, March 2, 2001), risks from the project were prioritized using the procedures in the 1990 CAPCOA Facility Prioritization Guidelines and incorporated in the District's HEART's database.
 The prioritization score for the proposed project was greater than 1.0 (see RMR Summary Table).
 Therefore, a refined Health Risk Assessment was required and performed for the project.
 AERMOD was used with point source parameters outlined below and concatenated 5-year meteorological data from Visalia to determine maximum dispersion factors at the nearest residential and business receptors.
 The dispersion factors were input into the HARP model to calculate the Chronic and Acute Hazard Indices and the Carcinogenic Risk.